What Not to Do to Your Trees During the Summer

 There are many reasons you may need the assistance of our tree doctors to perform important tree maintenance tasks on your trees in the summer.
 Perhaps your trees aren’t getting proper nutrition, and need fertilization and tree root aeration.
 Or, while you know regular tree maintenance isn’t recommended for trees in the summer, you may have a tree emergency that necessitates the immediate removal of broken or damaged limbs.
 You may also have trees that are showing signs of tree infestations or fungal infections that require immediate intervention from our tree doctors.

-Whatever your unique tree care needs this summer, our three doctors, who are ISA-certified arborists, are here to help.
-To reach us for any summer tree care need, or to learn more about what not to do to your trees in the summer, call us today at 817-533-8438.
+Whatever your unique tree care needs this summer, our three doctors, who are ISA-Certified Arborists, are here to help.
+To reach us for any summer tree care need, or to learn more about what not to do to your trees in the summer, call us today at tel:(817) 592-6846.

 We’re a little different than the average tree services company.